SeanLausanne/shopify-challenge-2022/README.md

 6. Delete an item:

-   Reviewers can go to /inventory/delete/itemName to delete an item.
-Again in real world, this should be a HTTP DELETE request.
+   Reviewers can go to /inventory/delete/itemName to delete an item. **Again in real world, this should be a HTTP DELETE request**.
 To allow reviewers to test in browser, I can only put the deletion comments in the url as query parameter.
 For example:

    https://shopify-challenge-2022.seanlausanne.repl.co/inventory/delete/camera?comments=soldout